 - Strain the fish heads from the oil and keep them aside for further use.

-- In the same oil fry potatoes in medium flame, till those turn golden in color in at least 1/3rd cooked remove them from the oil.
+- In the same oil fry potatoes in medium flame, till they turn golden in color in at least ⅓rd cooked remove them from the oil.

-- Break the fried Fish head into small pieces and add those in the pan along with the fried potatoes.
+- Break the fried Fish head into small pieces and add those to the pan along with the fried potatoes.

 - Add Bengali Garam Masala Powder and Ghee to the Muri Ghonto.

-- Mix properly and then switch the flame off when the Water content reduced to 1/5th.
+- Mix properly and then switch the flame off when the Water content is reduced to ⅕th.

 - Switch the flame off and serve it hot with steamed rice.